farmOS/farmOS/docs/index.md

 [Openlayers] is used for mapping and geodata manipulation.

+## Open Source

+Both Drupal and farmOS are licensed under the [GNU General Public License], which means they are [open source].

 ## Status

 farmOS is under active development, but is still relatively new.
 The focus right now is laying a strong [groundwork], so that others can more easily join in and [contribute].

-## License

-Both Drupal and farmOS are licensed under the [GNU General Public License], which means they are [open source].

 ## Official website